 FREQUENTLY ASKED QUESTIONS (FAQs)

 Security and Emergencies.
 911 Service is available and our island crew is standing by in the event of an emergency.
+We have a paramedic on the island available 24/7.
 There are hospitals a short distance away on the mainland.
 Because there is no bridge to the island, traffic and tourists are virtually nonexistent with resulting absence of crime.
 See LGI Fire & Rescue.